wwarthen/RomWBW/Source/Doc/UserGuide.md

 If your terminal supports ANSI escape sequences, you can try the 'G' command to play a simple on-screen game.

-If all of this seems fine, your ROM has been successfully programmed and you can continue below to learn how to use more of the RomWBW features.
+If all of this seems fine, your ROM has been successfully programmed.

-## Devices and Units

-During the startup process, RomWBW displays a summary of all hardware along with a summary of the system configuration.
-Understanding how RomWBW deals with your hardware.

-In order to support a wide variety of hardware, RomWBW HBIOS uses a modular approach to implementing device drivers and presenting devices to an operating system.
-In general, all devices are classified as one of the following:

-* Disk (RAM/ROM Disk, Floppy Disk, Hard Disk, CF Card, SD Card, etc.)
-* Character (Serial Ports, Parallel Ports, etc.)
-* Video (Video Display/Keyboard Interfaces)
-* RTC/NVRAM (Real Time Clock, Non-volatile RAM)

-HBIOS uses the concept of unit numbers to present a complex set of hardware devices to the operating system.
-As an example, a typical system might have a ROM Disk, RAM Disk, Floppy Drives, and Disk Drives.
-All of these are considered disk devices and are presented to the operating system as generic block devices.
-This means that each operating system does not need to imbed code to interact directly with all of the different hardware devices -- RomWBW takes care of that.

-There are 3 basic groups of information displayed during the startup process.

- * Core System Information
- * Hardware Discovery Log
- * Device Unit Assignments & Configuration

-Each of these is described below.
+See the [Boot Loader Operation] section of this document for further instructions on use of the Boot Loader.

-### Core System Information
+## Core System Information

-The first few lines of startup information displayed provide the most basic information on your system.
+During startup, the first few lines of information displayed provide the most basic information on your system.
 In the example above, these lines are the Core System Information: